 Buyer’s Guide – Choosing the Best Taste of the Wild Dog Foods

-Look for a recipe that has a minimum protein content of 28% or higher.
-We’ve seen plenty of blends with 32% minimum protein, and this is one case where more is better.
-We generally opt for the blend with the highest protein levels for our dogs.
+Dogs need a lot of protein.
+Look for a recipe with a minimum protein content of 28% or higher.
+We’ve seen plenty of blends with 32% minimum protein, which is even better.
+We generally look for the formula with the highest protein levels for our dogs.

-You want to find a food that uses real, whole-food ingredients.
+You want to find a formula that uses real, whole-food ingredients.
 Look for a blend with a whole protein source listed as the main ingredient.
 Examples include roast duck, deboned beef, venison, buffalo, and more.

 Look for nutrients like DHA that boost brain health or omega fatty acids that keep your dogs’ skin and coat healthy.
-You’ll also want to see things like prebiotics for digestive health and antioxidants to keep their immune systems in top shape.
+You’ll also want to see prebiotics for digestive health and antioxidants to keep their immune systems in top shape.

 The Canine Test

 Of course, none of that matters if your dog won’t eat the food, which is why the canine test is the most important factor when picking a new food for your dog.

 Try feeding some of it to your dog mixed in with their current food.
 If they seem to reject it, you’ll need to pick a different formula.
 But if they seem receptive, you’ll want to repeat the process the next day using more of the new food.

 Regardless of how many healthy nutrients are packed into dog food, they don’t do any good unless they make it into your dog’s stomach!

 While trying out these dog foods and writing the corresponding reviews, we saw how our canines react to many formulas.
 Some were universally loved; others didn’t get the same warm reception.
 At the end of the day, three Taste of the Wild dog foods impressed us enough to bear mentioning.